 You can also try to put a pillow between your knees, it will reduce the pressure from your back and add extra comfort.
 If you still find it difficult to settle, you can try different positions with a pillow.
 That should help you to find a comfortable rest position without the combination of melatonin & pregnancy.

-Secondly, create a sleeping environment.
-Another option for those who feel that melatonin & pregnancy is not the best choice is to create the perfect environment for sleeping.
+Another tip is to create a perfect environment for sleeping.
 To begin with, turn off all of the devices that spread the light to make it as dark as possible.
 Secondly, do not watch TV before bed.
 The research has proven it to be one of the most crucial mistakes made by those who suffer from insomnia.

 Moving further, maintain the regular sleeping cycle.
 You should always try to go to sleep and wake up at the same time every day.
 It will allow your body to adapt and maintain the regular cycle of the day.

 Try to do something relaxing before bed and you won’t have to ask anymore, can you take melatonin while pregnant?
 You can try reading a book, taking a warm bath, writing, meditating, listening to calm music.
-The list goes even longer, you just need to pick something.
+The list goes on and on, you just need to pick an activity that works for you.

 And, if it’s a very difficult time for you, remember that you’re not alone.
 You can even join some groups to relate to other women.
 There are always societies you can find on Facebook and Twitter, and also specialized forums, such as: